 What is the percentage of growth that you expect in the next year?
+In order to determine how much you should borrow with working capital loans, you should first be sure you can repay it.
 To compute the annual growth, identify the value of your investment at the beginning and the end of the period.
 Next, subtract the beginning value from the end value of your investment.
 Divide the difference by the beginning value, and then multiply the answer by 100 to get the percentage of annual growth.
 For example, on January 2017, your investment value is $10,000.
 You expect it to double on December 2017.
 The percentage of annual growth would be 100% ($20,000-$10,000=$10,000/$10,000=1 x 100=100%).

 Current assets refer to cash, securities, accounts receivable and other assets you can convert into cash when the need arises.

 Business-related expenses such as wages, rent for facilities, taxes, cost of supplies, and other required expenditures are current liabilities.

 Divide your existing assets by current liabilities to check if your working capital is enough to meet your immediate financial requirements.
 These include increasing sales and inventory, delayed customer payments, operating costs, emergency equipment purchase and office repairs and more.

 An asset of $30,000 and liabilities amounting to $15,000 means that your current ratio is 2.
 You need a current ratio of at least 2.0 because anything lesser than that indicates that you are financially incapable of paying for your current financial obligations.
 In such case, our working capital loans can help you.

 There are other factors to consider in the computation, depending on your situation and the computation above is just an example of basic target working capital.
 Talk to our credit specialists to have a deeper understanding of the process.

 You can avail of ALC Commercial’s flexible working capital loans to cover various business funding issues such as marketing and relocation expenses, tax payment, wages and any other business-related expenditures.